Banerjee Accuses BJP Of Dividing Bengal On Religious Lines

 Without naming the BJP directly at first, Banerjee accused her political opponents of trying to divide society on the basis of caste, religion and community in the run-up to the elections.

-Referring to the recent controversy surrounding the women's reservation bill, she said attempts were being made to create social divisions instead of addressing people's concerns.
+Referring to the recent controversy surrounding the women's reservation bill, she alleged attempts were being made to create social divisions instead of addressing people's concerns.

 She accused the BJP of trying to "capture Bengal by force" and alleged that central agencies, security forces and money power were being used in the state because the party feared defeat.